-Until your first ovulation, therefore knowing your fertility status, we will show you red (for Prevent) or brown (for Plan) days before giving green days.
-This could mean a couple of months depending on your own body.
+Until your first ovulation is confirmed, Natural Cycles will show you red (for Prevent) or brown (for Plan) days before giving green days.
+This could mean a couple of months depending on your body.
 If you start measuring while breastfeeding, you will see your first ovulation and will know when to expect your first period.

-The first cycles after pregnancy may be irregular, so just keep measuring while your body is working to get back to regular.
+The first few cycles after pregnancy may be irregular, so keep measuring while your body is working to get back to regular.

-We recommend that you measure your temperature after the longest stretch of sleep you normally get during the night, regardless of when you wake up, and that you measure instantly upon waking up - which means before tending to your baby.
+We recommend that you measure your temperature after the longest stretch of sleep you usually get during the night, regardless of when you wake up, and that you measure instantly upon waking up - which means before tending to your baby.
 Try to find a routine for your measuring that works for you and your family, and measure before moving around in bed.

 What you can do if the thermometer beep disturbs the family:

-Turn off the thermometer after the first beep in the morning, and turn it back on whenever you are ready to start your day.
-The value is shown for roughly 2 seconds, so please make sure that you have the lights on and are ready to read it quickly before turning it back on.
+Please turn off the thermometer after the first beep in the morning, and turn it back on whenever you are ready to start your day.
+The value is shown for roughly 2 seconds, so please make sure that you have the lights on and are prepared to read it quickly before turning it back on.
 This can be re-done as many times as you wish, as long as you turn it off before it flashes onward to start measuring again.